Britomartis: As Diktynna

 A xoanon, a wooden cult statue, of Britomartis, allegedly carved by Daedalus, sat in the temple of Olous.
-In Chersonesos and Olous, she was often portrayed on coins, showing that she was worshipped in those cities; the festival Britomarpeia was held in her honor.
+In Chersonesos and Olous, she was often portrayed on coins and celebrated during the festival Britomarpeia, showing that she was worshipped in those cities.
 As Diktynna, her face was pictured on Cretan coins of Kydonia, Polyrrhenia and Phalasarna as the nurse of Zeus.
-On Crete, she was connected with the mountain where Zeus was said to have been born—Mount Dikte.
-On some early Britomartis coins of Kydonia, the coin was manufactured as an overstrike of specimens manufactured by Aegina.
+On some early Britomartis coins produced in Kydonia, the coin was manufactured as an overstrike of specimens manufactured by Aegina.

-Temples dedicated to her existed in Athens, Sparta, Massalia and between Ambrosus and Anticyra in Phocis, where, as Artemis Diktynna, her cult object was a black stone worked by Aeginetans, but she was primarily a goddess of local importance in Western Crete, such as Lysos and West of Kydonia.
+Temples dedicated to her existed in Athens, Sparta, Massalia and between Ambrosus and Anticyra in Phocis, where, as Artemis Diktynna, her cult object was a black stone worked by Aeginetans.
+One temple dedicated to the goddess was located on Mount Tityros near Cydonia.
 Her temples were said to be guarded by vicious dogs stronger than bears.

-A temple dedicated to the goddess was erected in ancient times on Mount Tityros near Cydonia.
-Another name, Pipituna, found on Linear B may be another form of Diktynna.
+Another name, Pipituna, found in Linear B scripts, may be another form of Diktynna.

 As Aphaea

-Britomartis was worshipped as Aphaea primarily on the island of Aegina, where the temple "Athena Aphaea" stood.
-A temple dedicated to her also existed at the Aspropyrgos on the outskirts of Athens.
+In the second century CE, the Greek writer Pausanias describes Britomartis saying, "She was made a goddess by Artemis, and she is worshipped, not only by the Cretans, but also by the Aiginetans."
+The myths surrounding the Aeginian version of Britomartis differ slightly.
+Antoninus Liberalis wrote that after escaping Minos, she arrived at Aegina, but a local fisherman named Andromedes attempted to assault her, so she jumped off the boat and fled onto the island, where she became known as Aphaea, the "invisible" patroness of the island.
+Antoninus interprets the name Aphaea as 'she who disappeared'.
+Aphaea was primarily worshiped at the temple of "Athena Aphaea," where she had a statue.
+A temple dedicated to her also existed at Aspropyrgos on the outskirts of Athens.

+Like Britomartis and Artemis, Aphaea was associated with the moon.

 Spenser's "Britomart"

 Britomart figures in Edmund Spenser's knightly epic The Faerie Queene, where she is an allegorical figure of the virgin Knight of Chastity, representing English virtue—in particular, English military power—through a folk etymology that associated Brit-, as in Briton, with Martis, here thought of as "of Mars", the Roman war god.
-In Spenser's allegory, Britomart connotes the Virgin Queen, Elizabeth I of England.

-In his retelling of the King Arthur legends, Arthur Rex, author Thomas Berger suggests that Queen Guinevere may have become a powerful female knight known as Britomart after the death of the King.